doragonoblesse/AZ-500-Notes/index.md

 ## Notes
 ### Part 1: [Manage Identity and Access](AZ500new-notes1.pdf)

 I'm already in the middle of part 2 when creating this page.
-So, here's the pdf file for the notes with some phrases highlighted, screenshots, and knowledge checks.
+So, here's the pdf file: [AZ500new-notes1.pdf](AZ500new-notes1.pdf) for the notes with some phrases highlighted, screenshots, and knowledge checks.